CharryWu/SCU_MSCSE_Course_Evaluate/README.md

+This repo is an English translation of https://github.com/theRealCourseEvaluationSCU/SCU_MSCSE_Course_Evaluate
 Language: English | [中文（简体）](./README.zh-cn.md)
 Last Edited: Jan 24, 2023
 <img alt="SCU LOGO" src="./Mission-Horizontal-PMS201.png" style="max-width: 324px"/>

 ## About This Repo
 - This GitHub repo aims to provide **honest**, **anonymous** reviews on MSCSE courses/professors, from Santa Clara University's graduate students.
 The purpose of this repo is to offer new/current graduate students (all major backgrounds, including non-CS) guidance on course enrollment and give prospective students insights into SCU's MSCSE program.
 If you think this repo is helpful, you may add this repo to your bookmark and **star this repo (click star on upper right corner)**.
 - This is a WIP repo: the information listed below don't cover all courses, and there may be inaccuracies.
 If the courses you have attended are not listed, you are welcomed to share your opinions and insights with us!
 You can create a **new Issue** in this repo, titled [course number, professor], and your review should include four parts: [Course workload and difficulty, Grading (if it's curved, how much), professor review, and whether it is recommended].
-You can also send an email to [scu_mscse_course_rating@proton.me](mailto:scu_mscse_course_rating@proton.me) to contact the author.
+You can also send an email to [scucourseeval@gmail.com](mailto:scucourseeval@gmail.com) to contact the author.
 You can either send your review in text, or via a scheduled zoom meeting.
 All reviews will be posted **anonymously**.
 - Thanks to all the friends who provided contents for or shared this Repo!